plenti-themes/compendium/README.md

 # Compendium | Personal Blog Template

+NOTE: work-in-progress... the template is still in development

 This blog template was designed to be readily customized for user preference.
 There are a number of variables in the index.json that will allow for enabling or disabling features and settings.

 ## Theme Settings (index.json)